Lyzev/higherlowergame-hack/README.md

 ## Bugs and Suggestions
 Bug reports and suggestions should be made in this repo's [issue tracker](https://github.com/Lyzev/HigherLowerGameHack/issues) using the templates provided.
 Please provide as much information as you can to best help us understand your issue and give a better chance of it being resolved.

-## Important
-Please note, this repository is for educational purposes only.
-No contributors, major or minor, are to fault for any actions done by this program.